Geeks in Phoenix

 How to use all of the Clipboard features in Windows 10

-Now the only Keyboard shortcut not covered in all of these articles are the ones you create yourself.
-Desktop shortcuts can also have Keyboard shortcuts associated with them too.
+The only Keyboard shortcuts not covered in these articles are the ones you create yourself.
+Desktop shortcuts can also have Keyboard shortcuts associated with them.

 When it comes to shortcut keys in Desktop shortcuts, you have to remember that you can use a combination of keys and numbers on the keyboard or just numbers on the numeric keypad.

 The Desktop keyboard shortcut keys use a combination of three (3) keys, with the first two keys having to be Ctrl + Alt.
-Desktop numeric keypad shortcut keys are a single digit.
+Desktop numeric keypad shortcut keys are single digits.

 1. Right-click on the Desktop shortcut you want to modify and select Properties from the context menu that appears.